 (Oh, I get why you were shocked now.
 Anywhoo…)

-What are Suicides?
+What are Lines?

 It’s great for conditioning cardio, especially in small spaces.
 The reason why is that you have run to a certain point, run back to the starting point, and then run to the next point (that’s further away) and then back (and so forth and so forth).